-Berkeley school district is unique from many US public schools.
-In its continued effort to maintain balance amongst its diverse socio-economic residents, the city is divided into school zones.
+Berkeley School District is unique from many US public schools.
+In 1968, Berkeley was one of the first school district in America to desegregate without a court order.
+In its continued effort to maintain balance amongst its diverse socioeconomic residents, the city is divided into school zones.
 This means that your Berkeley residential address will determine the school zone, and not your neighborhood school.
 There are three school zones – North West, Central and South East.
 Each school zone has 4-5 elementary schools and one middle school.

-Parents with elementary school children rank their schools within their school zone.
+Parents with elementary school children (ages 5-10 years) rank their schools within their school zone.
 Assignment to a particular school is strongly based on parental choice, but final selection in made by the school district in keeping with its diversity guidelines.
 Families with more than one elementary school child will be assigned to the same elementary school.
-You can find your school zone on the School District’s website.
+You can find your school zone on the school district’s website.
 Below are the names of elementary schools in each school zone.
-More information on each elementary school can be found the School District’s website.
+More information on each elementary school can be found the school district’s website.

-- North West Zone – Rosa Parks, Jefferson, Thousand Oaks, Berkeley Arts Magnet
+- Northwest Zone – Rosa Parks, Ruth Acty, Thousand Oaks, Berkeley Arts Magnet

-- Central Zone – Cragmont, Oxford, Berkeley Arts Magnet, Washington, Malcom X
+- Central Zone – Cragmont, Oxford, Berkeley Arts Magnet, Washington, Malcolm X

-- South East Zone – Emerson, John Muir, Le Conte, Malcolm X
+- Southeast Zone – Emerson, John Muir, Malcolm X

 Curriculum, quality of teachers, and resource allocation is uniform across all schools.
 Differences occur in the physical infrastructure and the organic emphasis based on school leadership and parent involvement.
 For example – some schools emphasize more integration of the arts or on socio-emotional development or a language immersion program or a garden-to-table curriculum or a small school-learning environment.